boukew99/boukew99/README.md

 - 👋 Hi, I’m @boukew99
-- 👀 I’m interested in Human Technlogy Interaction
+- 👀 I’m interested in the interaction between people and Technlogy
-- 🌱 I’m currently learning *something about usability of technologies*
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on GUI and Godot
+- 💞️ I’m looking to collaborate ...
-- 📫 How to reach me ... (via github?)
+- 📫 How to reach me ...

 <!---
 boukew99/boukew99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.